Virginia prosecutors ask Justice Department to reconsider decision to not prosecute Park Police killing of Bijan Ghaisar

-In the letter to Attorney General Merrick Garland, Virginia Attorney General Mark R. Herring and Fairfax Commonwealth’s Attorney Steve Descano wrote that “the dash camera footage showing yet another young person of color being killed by law enforcement resulted in a cry for answers and justice” nationwide.
+In a letter to Attorney General Merrick Garland, Virginia Attorney General Mark R. Herring and Fairfax Commonwealth’s Attorney Steve Descano wrote that “the dash camera footage showing yet another young person of color being killed by law enforcement resulted in a cry for answers and justice” nationwide.

-“Sadly, the most significant impediment to answering that cry was the Trump Administration,” Herring and Descano wrote, saying that the Justice Department headed by then-Attorney General William P. Barr “refused to seriously explore the prosecution of these officers for their actions and further stood in this case’s way” by refusing to allow FBI agents to cooperate with the local case.
+“Sadly, the most significant impediment to answering that cry was the Trump Administration,” Herring and Descano wrote, saying that the Justice Department headed at the time by William P. Barr as attorney general “refused to seriously explore the prosecution of these officers for their actions and further stood in this case’s way” by refusing to allow FBI agents to cooperate with the local case.

 “This administration has expressed a genuine commitment to criminal justice reform, accountability, and racial equity,” the Virginia prosecutors wrote of the Biden administration.
 “Few cases touch on these issues as squarely as this case does ...
 We are asking the Department to re-examine the decisions made by the Trump Administration with respect to this case.”